vaadin/walking-skeleton/walking-skeleton/README-flow.md

   *self-contained unit of functionality*, including UI components, business logic, data access, and an integration test.
   Once you create your own features, *you'll remove this package*.

-The `src/main/frontend` directory contains an empty theme called `default`, based on the Lumo theme.
-It is activated in the `Application` class, using the `@Theme` annotation.

 ## Starting in Development Mode